 As a volunteer, you will engage in a wide variety of marine conservation activities as part of the project, involving yourself in numerous dives throughout your time here as well as assisting the local communities resident on Arborek Island.
-A list of potential activities are outlined below.
+A list of potential activities is outlined below.